-Kirby christens first diesel hybrid electric towboat in U.S.
+Kirby christens first plug-in diesel hybrid electric towboat in U.S.

 The 73-foot, 6-inch M/V Green Diamond has a beam of 30 feet, a depth of 11 feet and a draft 9 feet, 6 inches.
 Propulsion is provided by two 575 KW Danfoss electric motors that can be driven either by the Corvus Orca series battery system, which provides 1,243 KWH of power, or, if needed, onboard Caterpillar generators.

 The M/V Green Diamond hybrid system works by combining the diesel generators with batteries to deliver efficient power to the vessel through a centralized Power Management System.
-The vessel has been designed and constructed by San Jac Marine, Channelview, Texas, with Houston-based Stewart & Stevenson providing the hybrid electric power system.
+The vessel has been designed and constructed by San Jac Marine, LLC, Kirby’s shipyard in Channelview.
+Stewart & Stevenson Manufacturing Technologies, another Kirby company, designed and installed the power management, control and propulsion systems.

 Charging System

-A Shell New Energies US-owned charging system purchased from Zinus Solutions will be used for dockside charging of the battery system, allowing the vessel to operate on trips within the Houston area without ever needing to start the generators.
+A Shell New Energies US-owned charging system, supplied by Zinus Solutions, will be used for dockside charging of the battery system, allowing the vessel to operate on trips within the Houston area without ever needing to start the generators.
 According to Kirby’s modeling, when operating on shore supplied power, the fuel use can be reduced by almost 80%, resulting in an estimated 88-95% reduction in emissions of nitrous oxides, carbon monoxide and hydrocarbons.
 Engine run time can be reduced between 93 and 98% compared to a conventional inland towing vessel.
 When in hybrid mode with the generators running, the boat is expected to have an estimated 27% reduction in emissions compared to a conventional towing vessel.

 “The plug-in hybrid design offers numerous advantages for towboats in certain trades,” said Mitch Jones, vice president of San Jac Marine.
 “We are already looking at building follow-on vessels.”